Epic of King Gesar: History of Gesar studies

-In the 20th century, other Mongolian Geser texts were edited by scientists like Nicholas Poppe and Walther Heissig.
+In the 20th century, other Mongolian Geser texts were edited by the social scientists Nicholas Poppe and Walther Heissig.

-The first three volumes of the version known as the Lingtsang-Dege woodblock, which was composed in the late 19th and early 20th centuries, were published with a very faithful though incomplete French translation by Rolf Stein in 1956.
+The first three volumes of the version known as the Lingtsang-Dege woodblock, which was composed in the late 19th and early 20th centuries, were published with a very faithful, though incomplete, French translation by Rolf Stein in 1956.
 Stein followed this publication with his 600-page magnum opus on the Tibetan Epic entitled Recherches sur l'Epopee et le Barde au Tibet.
 This remains the most in-depth study of the Tibetan Gesar tradition.
 A literal translation of these same woodblocks into English was written by Kornman, Khandro, and Chonam and published by Shambhala in 2012 as The Epic of Gesar of Ling: Gesar's Magical Birth, Early Years, and Coronation as King.
 A retelling of these volumes in a more accessible and contemporary voice was rendered by David Shapiro and published in 2019 as Gesar of Ling: A Bardic Tale from the Snow Land of Tibet.